 Lots of travel-industry folks will suggest using a money belt when traveling to hide your cash.
-We like this one, from Eagle Creek, which is actually a belt.
+We like this one, which is actually a belt.
 Traditional money belts hide under your clothes and pretty much require you to undress to access them.

 While this one will not hold your passport, etc., it will hold emergency cash and it’s a real belt!
 An actual, functional, comfortable belt!

 Whether you are at home or away, being able to easily slip your sunglasses on and off is essential!
 I got my first pair of Croakies many, many years ago and they have been a staple of my life ever since.
 Grant now regularly uses them, too.